 As you can imagine, Christmas at UPS is a really busy time.
 On the customer service side especially, it was a very difficult time.
 Sometimes packages don't make it on time.
 Sometimes we missed Christmas.
-Around this time every year, after hours and hours of very angry and sometimes cruel people calling to explain how I personally had ruined Christmas, I would declare my faith to humanity lost.
-That is, until one gentlemen called me to say thank you.
+Around this time every year, after hours and hours of very angry, and sometimes cruel, people calling to explain how I personally had ruined Christmas, I would declare my faith to humanity lost.
+Usually it was around the 20th of December.
+But one year, a gentlemen called me to say thank you and completely turned my December around.
 Here's his story as best as I can retell it.

 The man, whose name I don't recall, had a special needs son who stayed home during the day.
 One of the things that brought his son joy was seeing his UPS driver bringing a package to the door.
 Whenever he knew a package was coming, he would watch out the window all morning for the big brown truck to pull up.
 When he would see the driver arrive and get out of his truck, the boy would run to the door and wait for the driver.
 Then, caring very little about the package itself, the boy would high-five the driver.
 His father, who worked from home and got a lot of packages, said that that the high five from his driver was the highlight of his son's week.

 Well, like I mentioned before, things get really busy this time of year at UPS.
 Depending on the route, a driver's package load can double.
 Everyone works overtime, and everyone pitches in, but sometimes the personal touch gets left behind.

 The boy was expecting Christmas presents from his grandmother, and had spent the entire morning looking out the window.
 His knew the driver usually came around eleven, and when one o' clock rolled around his nose was still poking up against the cold glass.
 His dad was working on his computer in the living room, and would continually glance over at his son.
 After awhile he noticed that he was shuffling back and forth.

 "Do you need to go to the bathroom?"

 "I don't want to miss him."